About Us

 Donald B. Johnston

-Don Johnston is Co-leader of the Aird & Berlis Technology Group, as well as a member of the Corporate/Commercial and Mining Groups.
+Don Johnston is Co-Chair of the Technology Law Group, Co-Chair of the Privacy & Data Security Group, and a member of the Corporate, Intellectual Property and Energy Groups.

 -